 Thomas A. Munro has served on our Board since 2004.
 Mr. Munro was the Chief Executive Officer of Verimatrix, Inc., an internet security technology company, a position he held from April 2005 to March 2019.
 Prior to Verimatrix Mr. Munro was the President of Wireless Facilities, Inc. from 2001 to 2003 and Chief Financial Officer from 1997 to 2001.
 Previously he was the Chief Financial Officer of Precision Digital Images from 1994 to 1995, and Chief Financial Officer of MetLife Capital Corporation from 1992 to 1994.
-Mr. Munro currently serves on the board of directors of private companies BandwidthX, Inc. and Shadowbox Inc. and previously served on the boards of directors of private companies Kineticom, Inc. and CommNexus.
-Mr. Munro holds a BA in business and an MBA from the University of Washington.
+Mr. Munro has previously served on the board of directors of private companies Kineticom, Inc., CommNexus, Shadowbox and BandwidthX, Inc. Mr. Munro holds a BA in business and an MBA from the University of Washington.

-Mr. Munro's extensive knowledge of our business and history and experience in the wireless technology industry contributed to our Board's conclusion that he should serve as a director of our Company
+Mr. Munro's extensive knowledge of our business and history and experience in the wireless technology industry contributed to our Board's conclusion that he should serve as a director of our Company.